thomazbastiaanssen/kronos/README.md

     ## 5        10         5         A  1.4590203
     ## 6        12         5         A  0.8408964

-Here we have prepared the omics dataset with a separate metadata file as is common when working with omics datasets.
+Here we have prepared the omics data set with a separate metadata file as is common when working with omics data sets.
 A metadata file can be generated using select() in tidyr, or metadata and data can be combined using inner_join if they contain an identical column (both name and contents).
-The omics dataset used here has been central-log transformed to account for its compositional nature (see our guide
+The omics data set used here has been central-log transformed to account for its compositional nature (see our guide
 <https://arxiv.org/abs/2207.12475> for easy centred-log transformation).